egonw/blog2/_posts/2012-04-15-dereferencable-inchis-openmolecules-rdf.markdown

 (for 10k structures), the [NMRShiftDB](http://chem-bla-ics.blogspot.com/2009/03/nmrshiftdb-enters-rdfopenmoleculesnet.html),
 and Cb itself.
 This post describes the adding of the [link to DBPedia](http://chem-bla-ics.blogspot.com/2009/02/dbpedia-enters-rdfopenmoleculesnet.html).

 In the past few years, I have written up bits on OpenMolecules RDF.
-The main reference is our chapter in *Beautiful Data* [1], where I used the [URIs for the solubility data](http://chem-bla-ics.blogspot.com/2009/02/solubility-data-in-bioclipse-3-finding.html).
+The main reference is our chapter in *Beautiful Data* (Willighagen, 2010), where I used the [URIs for the solubility data](http://chem-bla-ics.blogspot.com/2009/02/solubility-data-in-bioclipse-3-finding.html).
-It was later also described in the *Linking the Resource Description Framework to cheminformatics and proteochemometrics paper*
-[2] and another book chapter [3].
+It was later also described in the *Linking the Resource Description Framework to cheminformatics and proteochemometrics paper* (Willighagen, 2011), [2] and another book chapter (Guha, 2011).

 This blog features a few more use cases, such as the ability to use these URIs to bookmark molecules or to [annotate them with tags with Connotea](http://chem-bla-ics.blogspot.com/2007/09/tagging-molecules-mashup-of-connotea.html)